Overview

 • “How to Do It Right” Track: Witness Interviews and Evaluation of Evidence, ABA Labor and Employment Section Annual Conference, Philadelphia, PA, November 2007

-• Note to Self on Employee References: Damned if You Do and Damned if You Don’t!!, 2007 HR Southwest, Human Resources Conference and Exposition, Forth Worth, TX, October 2007
+• Note to Self on Employee References: Damned if You Do and Damned if You Don’t!!, 2007 HR Southwest, Human Resources Conference and Exposition, Fort Worth, TX, October 2007

 • Shredding Documents and Keeping Secrets?
 It’s Not Always a Bad Thing.
-Identity Theft Issues Employers Should Know About, Southwest, Human Resources Conference and Exposition, Forth Worth, TX, October 2007 (author and speaker)
+Identity Theft Issues Employers Should Know About, Southwest, Human Resources Conference and Exposition, Fort Worth, TX, October 2007 (author and speaker)

 • The Sheshunoff Decision: Three Different Concepts of Enforceability and Their Implications for the Future, State Bar of Texas, Dallas, TX, February 2007